GedionT/Melodify/README.md

 This is a starter file for everyone on the team to pick up and continue.

 # Frontend
-Simplistic interface with minimal design
-Audio logic inspiration https://www.freecodecamp.org/news/javascript-piano-keyboard/ Since the logic used by the website above uses keypress to make the sounds, we need custom logic on the playKeyboard.js file
+Simplistic interface with minimal design, go check https://www.figma.com/file/K1mzN5JjbL7pdGzwYnuzIh/Melodify?node-id=6%3A6 Audio logic inspiration https://www.freecodecamp.org/news/javascript-piano-keyboard/ Since the logic used by the website above uses keypress to make the sounds, we need custom logic on the playKeyboard.js file